 - Transactions will have the potential for energy savings and/or clean energy generation that will contribute to greenhouse gas (GHG) emissions reductions in support of New York’s clean energy policies.”

-Because New York Green Bank operates at a wholesale level, they do not offer retail-level solar financing with which small and medium-sized solar contractors can connect customers.
-However, large solar companies may want to consider applying for New York Green Bank funding to expand their operations in New York state when they encounter gaps in the financing available from private lenders.
+Because NY Green Bank operates at a wholesale level, they do not offer retail-level solar financing with which small and medium-sized solar contractors can connect customers.
+However, large solar companies may want to consider applying for NY Green Bank funding to expand their operations in New York state when they encounter gaps in the financing available from private lenders.

 RIIB offers two programs of relevance to solar contractors in Rhode Island: its Efficient Buildings Fund (EBF) and its Commercial Property Assessed Clean Energy (C-PACE) program.

 The Efficient Buildings Fund is a financing program for the purchase of solar PV and energy efficiency projects.
 The program provides long-term loans (up to 15 years) for municipalities and quasi-public entities, such as public housing, school districts, and public universities.
 In addition to the cost of a solar installation the loans can also cover related upgrades needed for the project, such as a new roof for an old building.
 Like Hawaii’s solar loan program, projects are required to result in at least a 20% reduction in utility bills for the property to be eligible for funding.

 Because these tax-exempt public customers can’t take advantage of tax credits or accelerated depreciation that make solar more accessible to other types of customers, RIIB’s programs are designed to help put solar within their reach.
 Additionally, as Baer explained, municipalities are often disproportionately impacted by the high cost of energy in Rhode Island because they tend to have many old buildings.
 Solar contractors in conversations with prospective municipal customers may want to highlight this source of funding.